consoledotdev/home/content/server-monitoring/_index.md

 single node.
 This means you need to connect it to remote storage options such as [Cortex](https://cortexmetrics.io/) or [Thanos](https://thanos.io/), both of which are open source and provide horizontal scalability, high availability, multi-tenancy and long term storage.
+Whether [the new Prometheus Agent mode](https://prometheus.io/blog/2021/11/16/agent/), which introduces a type of stateless collector, enables better HA deployments will be interesting to see as the feature gets deployed.

 Alerting is another thing you have to manage through the [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/)